 “In women who have interstitial cystitis, urine culture results will be negative, meaning that no bacteria are found in the urine as with a urinary tract infection.”

-With IC, women may also experience pain during sexual intercourse, another symptom not commonly associated with a UTI.
+Also, with interstitial cystitis, women may experience pain during sexual intercourse, another symptom not commonly associated with a UTI.

 The diagnosis of IC is made based on: